WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 This was a damn fine match, one of Styles and Nakamura's better ones thus far in WWE, with a finish that unfortunately hurt it.
 Then again, that has been the theme of their series to this point.

-Rusev getting involved was obvious from the moment he walked through the curtain and with Nakamura involved, so was Hardy's save.
+Rusev getting involved was obvious from the moment he walked through the curtain and, with Nakamura involved, so was Hardy's save.

 AJ Styles and Jeff Hardy vs. Rusev and Shinsuke Nakamura

-Rusev wore down an already exhausted Styles, working him over with a bear hug.
+Rusev wore down an already-exhausted Styles, working him over with a bear hug.

-A ill-fated charge into the corner sent Rusev crashing into the steel post, allowing Styles to create some space.
-The Phenomenal One tagged Hardy into the match and the United States champion exploded into the bout.
+An ill-fated charge into the corner sent Rusev crashing into the steel post, allowing Styles to create some space.
+The Phenomenal One tagged Hardy into the match, and the United States champion exploded into the ring.

 The face-painted Superstar took the fight to the opposition, even delivering a big Whisper in the Wind on the Bulgarian Brute.

-A Twist of Fate set up the Swanton Bomb but Nakamura appeared and crotched Hardy on the top rope, giving way to a Matchka Kick from Rusev for the win.
+A Twist of Fate set up the Swanton Bomb, but Nakamura appeared and crotched Hardy on the top rope, giving way to a Matchka Kick from Rusev for the win.

 Result